-The process of skill acquisition in martial arts is an incredibly complicated topic with multiple competing theories, each with its own body of research backing them.
+The skill acquisition process in martial arts is an incredibly complicated topic with multiple competing theories, each with its own body of research backing them.
 A simple way to look at this process describes three separate stages of skill acquisition (Cognitive, Associative & Autonomous).
 Here I will briefly describe them and how they relate to learning martial arts.

-Cognitive Stage OF Skill Aquisition
+Cognitive Stage Of Skill Acquisition

-The first stage that a beginner will encounter is known as the cognitive stage.
+The first stage a beginner will encounter is the cognitive stage.
 The cognitive stage will occur when someone is facing a new skill for the first time, and they have to put a lot of concentration and thought process behind grasping whatever new movement they are tasked with performing.

 It’s important to remember that everyone will have gone through the cognitive stage at some point in their journey on martial arts.
 Even the expert black belts will have had to think and mentally process a lot of the new information the first time it was presented to them.